Home-Sharing-Team/final-capstone-Project-Back-End/README.md

   - `rails db:migrate` - run migrations

-  - `rails db:seed` - insert the seed data in the new database
+  - `rake db:seed` - insert the seed data in the new database

   - `rails s` - to run the Ruby on Rails server and launch your browser to see the project

 ## Testing:

+Before running the test command, please make sure you have run `rake db:seed`

 To run the test in your terminal, please type: `rspec spec/capybara`